We performed a comparison between BMC TrueSight Server Automation and Red Hat Ansible Automation Platform based on real PeerSpot user reviews.

 More Red Hat Ansible Automation Platform Pricing and Cost Advice →

-BMC TrueSight Server Automation is ranked 12th in Configuration Management with 18 reviews while Red Hat Ansible Automation Platform is ranked 1st in Configuration Management with 58 reviews.
+BMC TrueSight Server Automation is ranked 12th in Configuration Management with 18 reviews while Red Hat Ansible Automation Platform is ranked 1st in Configuration Management with 62 reviews.
 BMC TrueSight Server Automation is rated 8.2, while Red Hat Ansible Automation Platform is rated 8.6.
-The top reviewer of BMC TrueSight Server Automation writes "Easy to deploy, automatic patching, and scalable".
-On the other hand, the top reviewer of Red Hat Ansible Automation Platform writes "Capable of broad integrations with easy-to-operate infrastructure and user controls".
+The top reviewer of BMC TrueSight Server Automation writes "Helps to automate and configure the endpoints of servers ".
+On the other hand, the top reviewer of Red Hat Ansible Automation Platform writes "Its agentless, making the deployment fast and easy".
 BMC TrueSight Server Automation is most compared with BigFix, Red Hat Satellite, Microsoft Configuration Manager, HashiCorp Terraform and Parallels Mac Management for Microsoft SCCM, whereas Red Hat Ansible Automation Platform is most compared with Red Hat Satellite, Microsoft Configuration Manager, VMware Aria Automation, Microsoft Azure DevOps and BigFix.
 See our BMC TrueSight Server Automation vs. Red Hat Ansible Automation Platform report.

 See our list of best Configuration Management vendors.